 You may wait until you hear that you have been admitted into the program to send transcripts to the University of Iowa.
 If denied admission, you do not have to send transcripts to Iowa.

-4. GRE's: It has been decided by the Admissions Committee that GRE scores will not be required from applicants for at least three years.
+1. GRE's: The Admissions Committee decided that GRE (Graduate Record Exam) scores will not be required from applicants at this time.
 If you have questions, please contact Dr. Kristi Hendrickson, Chair of the Admissions Committee (kristi-hendrickson@uiowa.edu).

 Questions?